 When you drink alcohol, it moves quickly into the bloodstream without metabolizing in your stomach.
-After five minutes of drinking, there is enough measurable alcohol in your bloodstream.
-Alcohol is metabolizing by the liver, and normally it takes approximately two hours to metabolize one drink.
+After five minutes of drinking, there is enough measurable alcohol in your blood.
+Liver s metabolize by the liver.
+It takes about two hours to metabolize one drink.

 Effect of Alcohol in People with Diabetes

-The effect of alcohol on your blood-glucose levels depends upon various factors such as alcohol type, quantity you consume, your diabetes-type, medication or insulin-type you are taking, your blood pressure, and your blood cholesterol.
+The impact of alcohol on your blood glucose levels depends upon various factors.
+Some of them are alcohol type, quantity, your diabetes-type, medication, or insulin-type you are taking, your blood pressure, and your blood cholesterol.